theforeman/kafo/README.md

 ```
 ## Why should I care?

-Suppose you work on software which you want to distribute to a machine in
+Suppose you work on software which you want to distribute to a machine in an
 infrastructure managed by puppet.
 You write a puppet module for your app.
-But you also want to be able to distribute this app to a machine outside of
+But now you also want to be able to distribute your app to a machine outside of
-puppet infrastructure (e.g. install it to your clients) or you want to install
+your puppet infrastructure (e.g. install it to your clients) or you want to install
 it in order to create a puppet infrastructure itself (e.g. foreman or
 foreman-proxy).

 With kafo you can reuse your puppet modules for creating an installer.
-Even
-better after the installation you can easily modify you configuration.
-All
+Even better: After the installation you can easily modify your configuration.
-using the very same puppet modules.
+All using the very same puppet modules.

-## What it does, how does it work?
+## What does it do, how does it work?

-Kafo reads a config file to find out which modules should it use.
+Kafo reads a config file to find out which modules it should use.
 Then it
-loads parameters from puppet manifests and gives you a way to customize them.
+loads parameters from puppet manifests and gives you different ways to customize them.

-There are three ways how you can set parameters.
+There are three options how you can set parameters.
 You can
- * predefine them in configuration file
+ * predefine them in the configuration file
  * specify them as CLI arguments
- * you can use interactive mode which will ask you for all required parameters
+ * you can use the interactive mode which will ask you for all required parameters

-Note that your answers (gathered from any mode) are saved for the next run
+Note that your answers (gathered from any mode) are automatically saved for the next run
 so you don't have to specify them again.
-Kafo also support default values of
+Kafo also supports default values for
 parameters so you can set only those you want to change.
-Also you can combine
+You can also combine
-akk modes so you can create an answer file with default values easily
+all modes to create an answer file with default values easily
-and then use it for unattended installs.
+and then use it for unattended installations.

 ## How do I use it?

-First install kafo gem.
+First install the kafo gem.

 Using bundler - add kafo gem to your Gemfile and run
 ```bash